electricalgorithm/electricalgorithm/README.md

 ##### Artificial Intelligence and Computer Vision
 - [**ClassicGeneticAlgorithm4PID**](https://github.com/electricalgorithm/ClassicGeneticAlgorithm4PID): This is a learning algorithm to find best PID controller gains with genetic algorithm.
 It has an API and GUI interfaces to implement for your own project.
 - [**NCLAHE-ShallowCNN-COVID19**](https://github.com/electricalgorithm/NCLAHE-ShallowCNN-COVID19): A Shallow CNN model which classifies COVID-19 X chest x-rays.
 The original point is to have adaptive histogram equalization as a preprocessing step.
 It uses Tensorflow.
-- [**RestaurantReviewClasifer**](https://github.com/electricalgorithm/RestaurantReviewClassifier): A natural langunage processing application which is written from scratch (no ML library used).
+- [**RestaurantReviewClasifer**](https://github.com/electricalgorithm/RestaurantReviewClassifier): A natural language processing application which is written from scratch (no ML library used).
 I've used logistic regression to create the model.
 - [**Vectofil+**](https://github.com/electricalgorithm/vectofil): A GUI tool to reduce vector-based filters to your image.
 Vector-based filters are commonly used on image enhancement to reduce noises.
 I've implemented BVDF, VMF, and their combination filter.
 This combination filter has a setting to change percentage of each filter in operation.
 - [**DecisionTree-InformativeGain**](https://github.com/electricalgorithm/DecisionTree-InformationGain): A decision tree library that I've written from scratch.
 It uses informative gain as splitting method.
 - [**QualityConrolMirrorProduction**](https://github.com/electricalgorithm/QualityConrolMirrorProduction): It is an proof-of-concept tool to perform quality controls on mirror production.
 It works on prepared environment with Raspberry Pi as the controller.
 I created it while my internship on YongaTek.